NadirBakhsh/nestjs-learn-zero-to-hero/README.md

 - **Many-to-One:**
   Defined on the "many" side (e.g., `Post`), and this is where the foreign key is created.
 - **One-to-Many:**
-  Defined on the "one" side (e.g., `User`), referencing the collection of related entities.
+  Defined on the "one" side (e.g., `User`), referencing the collection of the "many" side.
 - **@JoinColumn:**
   Not required for Many-to-One/One-to-Many; TypeORM automatically manages the foreign key on the "many" side.